 FAQ’s (Updated)

-Is this the only way to add housing to town?
+Is this the only way to add housing?

 No. We can always change our town zoning through the established process, which leaves the town greater ability to encourage the types and size of housing and buildings that we want.
 We can incentivize senior housing, work force housing and the preservation of business spaces.
 We can encourage building designs and features that improve our town.